wbhart/Weber1/index.md

 $$
 (ab)c = a(bc)
 $$
-and from this follows, by the method of complete induction, that one always arrives at the same result when, in any sequence of elements from $P$ of finite number, $a$, $b$, $c$, $d$ ..., one first composes two neighboring elements, then again two neighboring ones, and so on, until the whole sequence is reduced to one element, which is denoted by $abcd$ ....
+and from this follows, by the method of complete induction, that one always arrives at the same result when, in any sequence of elements from $P$ of finite number, $a$, $b$, $c$, $d$ $\ldots$, one first composes two neighboring elements, then again two neighboring ones, and so on, until the whole sequence is reduced to one element, which is denoted by $abcd$ \ldots.
 So for example:

 $$
 abcd = (ab)cd = [(ab)c]d = (ab)(cd) \\